maelscuttle/sgcraft-bot/README.md

 ## Contributions

-Feel free to fork this project, work on it and then make a pull request against **master** branch.
+Feel free to fork this project, work on it and then make a pull request against **develop** branch.

 Please, **DO NOT PUSH ANY TOKEN OR API KEYS**!